-- The type of firearm that discharged a projectile or cartridge case. - Whether a projectile was or could have been fired from a suspected firearm. - Whether a discharged cartridge case was, or could have been discharged, in a suspected firearm. - Whether a tool found in a suspect's possession was, or could have been, used to cut, scrape, pry, or pinch evidence material seized from a crime scene. - The original serial number of a firearm or other metal object after the number has been obliterated. - If gunpowder is present on a victim's clothing or other evidence. - The distance from the muzzle of the firearm to the target at the time the firearm was fired.
-Though RISCL may complete the test, distance determination is not included in the laboratory's scope of accreditation. - Firearms submitted in criminal cases will be test-fired, and the cartridge cases from those firearms will be entered into the NIBIN system.
+- The type of firearm that discharged a bullet or cartridge case. - Whether a bullet was or could have been fired from a suspected firearm. - Whether a cartridge case was or could have been, discharged in a suspected firearm. - Whether a tool found in a suspect's possession was, or could have been, used to cut, scrape, pry, or pinch evidence material seized from a crime scene. - The original serial number of a firearm or other metal object after the number has been defaced. - If gunpowder is present on a victim's clothing or other evidence. - The distance from the muzzle of the firearm to the target at the time the firearm was fired. - Firearms submitted in criminal cases will be test-fired, and the cartridge cases from those firearms will be entered into the NIBIN system. - The capacity of a magazine.